Bio-Prime/documentation/docs/index.md

 ![menu2](./menu2.png)

-In the top right corner there’s a button for changing the theme, the link to specifications (“?” icon) and the user’s username next to the logout button.
+In the top right corner there’s a button for changing the theme, the link to specifications (“?” icon) which can be exported and printed as a .pdf file, and the user’s username next to the logout button.

 ![overview2](./overview2.png)